Live aurora forecast

 Bortle Class 2 - Excellent dark sky 175 km northeast of Saint John - approximately 2 hour drive

 A coastal national park on the Northumberland Strait with flat terrain, lagoon beaches, and almost no light pollution to the north across the strait.
 The park is a designated dark sky preserve.
 The barrier beach at Kelly's Beach gives an unobstructed 180-degree northern horizon across open water.
-On a Kp 3 night, this is one of the best aurora observation positions in Atlantic Canada.
+On a Kp 5-6 storm night, this is one of the best aurora observation positions in Atlantic Canada.
 The distance from Saint John makes it a target for significant storm forecasts rather than marginal nights.

 Best time to see the northern lights in Saint John